appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 >
 > <Re:Re:1> That's certainly a choice.

 Of course this wasn't Emacs on GNU+Linux, but rather on a mac (back when macs were good).
-Plus, I found an irrational human being that had also aliased their `vi` to `emacs`, used `emacs` in the terminal, and what I think was perhaps the worst part of all, had a trollface mode.
+Plus, I found an irrational human being that had also aliased their `vi` to `emacs`, used `emacs` in the terminal, and what I think was perhaps the worst part of all, had a troll face mode.
-Fun memories, given that we had a proper hackathon (portwine and funny jokes included).
+Fun memories, given that we had a proper hackathon (port wine and funny jokes included).

 This was when I made the best decision of my life and completely ignored the advice, instead opting for IntelliJ idea, and doing my work in an environment that didn't require me to learn a third language (plus you have to keep in mind, that as a student that took a Computer Science option, I was completely reliant on the desktop computers which then provided either Windows, or a version of Ubuntu Linux)[^3].
 Finally, the year that I caved in was when I decided that it would be a great idea to try Emacs on my main machine.
 Out of sheer peer pressure, I must add.

-Of the proffessors I've studied under, almost everyone praised Emacs.
+Of the professors I've studied under, almost everyone praised Emacs.
 It was a mark of cleverness in their eyes.
 And there were some things that I found to be &#x2026; for lack of a better word&#x2026; problematic.
 For one, there was an air of superiority about the usage of a particular tool.
 I, for the first time, heard someone say something negative about Eclipse (the IDE).
 I had also been party to a silent understanding that while Vi-likes were the tool of choice for engineers, then "real computer scientists used Emacs"[^4].
 Secondly, while it was a program that people used quite often to cite the power of programming, I struggled to find a way in which it *could* be better than say `vi`.
 The ergonomics of modal editing plus the reliance on the Unix philosophy made for compelling arguments.
 Usage of yet another language to configure something didn't exactly sound like a compelling argument to me.